Mach1Studios/slate/source/includes/_mach1decode.md

 Audio Loop:

  - `beginBuffer`
+ - `setRotation` / `setRotationDegrees` / `setRotationRadians` / `setRotationQuat`
- - `decode`
+ - `decode` / `decodeCoeffs`
  - `getCurrentAngle` (debug/optional)
  - `endBuffer`

-### Decode Callback Mode Options
+### Using Mach1Decode `decode` Callback Options
-The Mach1Decode class's decode function returns the coefficients for each external audio player's gain/volume to create the spatial decode per update at the current angle.
+The Mach1Decode class's decode function returns the coefficients for each external audio players' gains/volumes to create the spatial decode per update at the current angle.
 The timing of when this callback can be designed with two different modes of use:

  - Update decode results via the used audio player/engine's audio callback
  - Update decode results via main loop (or any call)